Sedation in Los Angeles Area

 IV Conscious Sedation

 This method would be considered if you have moderate to high levels of anxiety and your medical condition must be thoroughly evaluated.
 A precise amount of medication is administered intravenously based on every patient's specific needs.
-Throughout the procedure, you are continuously monitored by your entire dental team.
+Throughout the procedure, you are continuously monitored by your entire dental team at Root Canal Man.
 Using IV conscious sedation, patients enter a sleep-like state and often have little or no memory of the procedure.
 For many patients IV sedation is the method of choice when performing wisdom tooth extractions.

 Before Conscious Sedation